Sunburn Event August 22-24, 2025 held at PSHS in Mohnton, PA

 Am I allowed to take pictures or video?
 No .
 Due to the nature of the camp promoting nudity & the neighbors who reside at PSHS it is a venue rule to NOT have any photos or videos taken.

 Are there volunteer opportunities so that I can help?
-Absolutely! we need you! sign ups for volunteer shifts will be listed here on the website as the event gets closer.
+Absolutely! we need you!
+You can sign up for a volunteer shift by clicking on this link!
+You can help at front gate, ranger, perimeter, the hub, or moop.

 Will there be music playing all night?
 Sometimes… if you are a light sleeper, we recommend that you bring earplugs and camp away from the speakers.